1944 Philadelphia Eagles season

 The 1944 Philadelphia Eagles season was their 12th in the league.
 The team improved on their previous output of 5–4–1, winning seven games.
 The team failed to qualify for the playoffs for the 12th consecutive season.
+It was the team's first winning record as the Eagles.

-Rookie Mel Bleeker was the NFL’s top receiver, as he played 9 games for the Eagles, starting three of them.
+Rookie Mel Bleeker was the NFL's top receiver, as he played 9 games for the Eagles, starting three of them.
 He was second in the NFL in long reception (75), third in touchdowns (8; still the team's all-time rookie record) and yards/rushing attempt (5.3), fourth in yards from scrimmage (614), and sixth in points scored (48).
 He led the Eagles in touchdowns and scoring, despite having been primarily a blocking back in college.

 Off season

 NFL draft

 The 1944 NFL draft was held on April 19, 1944.
 The draft would be for 32 rounds.
 Again in round 2 and 4 only the 5 lowest wins teams from the 1943 season would pick.
 The Eagles would alternate with the Pittsburgh Steelers in picking either 4th or 9th in each round.